nehanavrange/LearningJava/README.md

 -> DeSerialization is the reverse process of Serialization where byte stream is converted into object.

--> So the advantage is byte stream is platform independent.
+-> So the advantage of byte stream is platform independent.

 -> means we can serialize an object on one platform and deserialize on another platform.